 Current Global CARE Projects Our vision to improve the health of children extends far beyond the Rochester community.
 Dr. Andrew Sherman, a CARE graduate, leads Netlife, which focuses on distributing and exploring the use of insecticide-treated bed nets to prevent malaria in West Africa.
 He now teaches Global Health in the CARE Track.
 Current residents are planning to work in India and East Africa.
 Opportunities are also available to participate in partnerships in Latin America.
-Helping Babies Breathe James Thomas, MD Dr. Thomas plans to train local physicans and birth attendants in Ladakh, India with the Helping Babies Breathe (HBB) Program to decrease intrapartum related nenonatal deaths.
+Helping Babies Breathe James Thomas, MD Dr. Thomas trained local physicians and birth attendants in Ladakh, India with the Helping Babies Breathe (HBB) Program to decrease neonatal deaths.
 HBB is an evidence-based program sponsored by the AAP.
-Maternal Child Health Package Vanee Balasubramaniam, MD and Kavi Gnanasekaran, MD Drs.
-Balasubramaniam and Gnanasekaran are interested in implementing evidence-based interventions to decrease infant mortality in Kenya, in collaboration with Joining Hearts and Hands, Ltd. More Toilets Supriya Nair, MD Dr. Nair is interested in improving sanitation in The Kangra region of India in partnership with the Chinmaya Organization for Rural Development and Sulabh International Organization.
+Dr. Thomas was recently awarded an AAP I-CATCH Grant for Newborn Resuscitation Training in India.
+Dr. Nirupama Laroia is mentoring James and went to India with him.
+Helping Babies Breathe Vanee Balasubramaniam, MD and Kavi Gnanasekaran, MD Drs.
+Balasubramaniam and Gnanasekaran are traveling to the Dominican Republic in January to train birth attendants on the Helping Babies Breathe (HBB) Program to reduce neonatal mortality.
+HBB is an evidenced-based program sponsored by AAP.
+More Toilets Supriya Nair, MD Dr. Nair is interested in improving sanitation in The Kangra region of India in partnership with the Chinmaya Organization for Rural Development and Sulabh International Organization.